BoothStiglerCenter/capitalisntDashboard/README.md

 - `global.R`
   - All data reading and most standardized processing is done here.
   - Variables defined in this file are accessible in all files but any changes are not reflected in "hot-reloading" functions.
 That is, if changes are made in this file, the Shiny app must be completely re-started for the changes to be properly reflected in functionality.
+  - The deployed version of this file also handles decrypting a DropBox OAuth 2.0 authorization token.
 - `server.R`
   - This files defines most of the major plots/figures/tables etc.
   - This file takes advantage of the generic data-reading and pre-processing done in `global.R` and modifies those dataframes for specific uses/figures/tables etc.